Offers of Admission

-- Bachelor of Business Administration (BBA)
+- All Business Administration (BBA) programs

-- BBA Double-degree programs
+- All Economics programs*

-- Faculty of Science programs
+- All Faculty of Science programs*

-- Bachelor of Arts and Science (BASc) in Public Health
+- BASc in Public Health

-- Bachelor of Science (BSc) in Geography
+- BSc in Geography

-The exceptions for the Faculty of Science programs are the Bachelor of Arts (BA) in Psychology and Bachelor of Kinesiology (BKin) programs, as well as the BA in Psychology & Policing combination program, which do not include the required math course when calculating the admission average.
+The 3 exceptions are the Bachelor of Arts (BA) in Psychology, Bachelor of Arts in Policing and Psychology and Bachelor of Kinesiology (BKin) programs, which do not include the required math course when calculating the admission average.

 For all other programs, we will look at your top 6 marks, regardless of whether or not your prerequisites are included in that average.

 4U English must be at a minimum of 60% for all programs unless otherwise specified.
 You must also meet program-specific requirements.
-All required courses must be at a minimum of 60%, unless otherwise specified.
+All required courses must be at a minimum of 60% unless otherwise specified.

-- You must be enrolled in all 4U/M prerequisite courses for admission.
+December and January offers – Admission is based on your best five 3U/M courses.
+You must be enrolled in all 4U/M prerequisite courses for your program.

 For more information and updates, visit our Undergraduate Admission Toolkit.